SheidaSepehri01/clock/README.md

 # clock

-!ui design from pintrest credits to designer
+!ui design from pintrest, credits to designer.